 - 1. Excellence in all things, particularly academics. - 2.
 Military bearing, discipline, and conduct. - 3.
 Self-control, humility, and self-restraint. - 4.
 Respect for authority and the forms of military courtesy. - 5.
 Habits of neatness, cleanliness, orderliness, punctuality, and the importance of attention to detail. - 6.
 The history and traditions of VMI and cadet life. - 7.
-Class unity and the "brother rat" spirit that result from shared experiences in a stern and challenging environment.
+Class unity and the "brother rat" spirit that result from shared experiences in a stern and challenging environment. - 8.
+A common understanding of civility, respect for others, and the importance of working together toward a common goal or mission.

 The system is equal and impersonal in its application, tending to remove wealth and former station in life as factors in one's standing as a cadet, and ensuring equal opportunity for all to advance by personal effort and to enjoy those rewards that are earned.
-Throughout most of the "rat year," the new cadet walks at rigid attention a prescribed route inside barracks known as the "rat line," and double-times up and down barracks stairs.
+Throughout most of the "rat year," the new cadet walks at rigid attention a prescribed route inside barracks known as the "rat line," and double-time up and down barracks stairs.
 The cadet must be meticulous in keeping shoes shined, uniform spotless, hair cut, and in daily personal grooming.
 The new cadet must memorize school songs, yells, and other information.